Shirish-Ghorpade/MVCBankProject/README.md

 - Automatic session timeout after a period of inactivity.

 ### User Roles
-- **Admin**: Can perform CRUD operations on user accounts and view all transaction details.
+- **Admin**: Can perform operations on user accounts and view all transaction details.
 - **Customer**: Can transfer funds between accounts and view their transaction history (Passbook).

 ### Financial Transactions